Michaelizm/dotfiles/README.md

 # dotfiles #

-I spent lots of time gathering the best bits of top dotfile repos to my personal config, trying to make it elegant and powerful, meanwhile easier for maintaining and reference.
+I spent lots of time gathering the best bits of top dotfile repos to my personal config, tweaking to make it elegant and powerful, meanwhile easier for maintaining and reference.
 Hoping you will like the way I reformed.

   * `vimrc.init` - for initialization, such as some import pre-settings and create undo-dir for `persist undo`, and you won't want to change it for a thousand years
   * `vimrc` - mainly for editor env setting and some default keystrokes remapping